Kanzyone/HTML5-Guide/README.md

 <br>

-<p>Forms are another critical area for accessibility.
+<p>✴ Forms are another critical area for accessibility.
 Each input should be clearly labeled so users understand what information is required.</p>

 Example of accessible form label:
 ```html